OpenGradient/erc-onchain-agent/agent-erc.md

 In addition, we also introduce the concept of on-chain tools.
 Tools allow agents to execute specific tasks and interact with their environment - agents can reason about what tools they need to use and in what way, in order to achieve their overall goal.
 These tools are designed such that they are easy to reuse between different agents.
 Tools can either be backed by simple smart contracts, which allows the agent to interact with smart contracts - the same way a regular end-user would, or other ML or AI models.
 The use of AI models as tools allows agent to outsource complex tasks to optimized models.
 We believe that rather than having a single all-knowing models that agents will rely on for every task, they can utilizer multiple smaller models, each optimized for a specific goal.
 This architecture results in better utility and effectiveness.

 Last but not least, we also lay out an abstract implementation of an on-chain agent that runs in a verifiable on-chain execution environment, and is customizable for any task.
-We also created a autonomous trading agent for demonstrating how straightforward it is to create your own agent using this framework.
+We also created a autonomous token manager agent for demonstrating how straightforward it is to create your own agent using this framework.

 ## Motivation